Teaching and Learning Centre - Wageningen UR

 -

-Start to supervise BSc & MSc thesis students (PART 1)
+Start to Supervise BSc & MSc thesis students (PART 1)

 In this 2,5 hour workshop you will be provided with some general information about supervising thesis students at Wageningen University and discuss good practices, expectations, basic skills.
-Furthermore there will be room for questions.

 -